MORCSAC/version0/README.md

-To set up your ruby on rails envirnoment, download the package in this link : http://railsinstaller.org/fr-FR
+To set up your ruby on rails envirnoment, download the package in this link which contains almost evreything you need to build and run your ROR project: http://railsinstaller.org/fr-FR